China, U.S. agree tariff rollback if phase one trade deal is completed

 A person familiar with China’s negotiating position said it was pressing Washington to “remove all tariffs as soon as possible”.

-A deal may be signed this month by Trump and Xi at a yet-to-be determined location.
+A deal may be signed before the end of the year by Trump and Xi at a yet-to-be determined location.

 Dozens of venues have been suggested for a meeting, which had originally been set to take place on the sidelines of a now-cancelled mid-November summit of Asia-Pacific leaders in Chile, a senior Trump administration official told Reuters on Wednesday.